jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

   <li>Indicate whether or not an excavation was carried out</li>
 </ol>

-These actions control various stages of the works record life cycle as per the sequence diagram above.
+These actions control various stages of the works record life cycle as shown in the sequencing section.
 {: .govuk-body}

 #### Start work endpoint